RCPisAwesome/RedMRCPSettings/README.md

-# RedM RCP Settings Menu
+# RedM RCP's Trainer Menu: Settings
 NUI trainer menu for RedM, the Red Dead Redemption 2 Multiplayer Mod, from the Creators of FiveM!

 Tired of having to use your keyboard to navigate menus?
 Well look no further!
 This NUI based trainer makes it like you're using a website so no more awful arrow key mashing!